List of medical schools in Pakistan

 All medical colleges and universities are regulated by the respective provincial department of health.
-They however have to be recognized after meeting a set criteria by a central regulatory authority called Pakistan Medical Commission and by Higher Education Commission (Pakistan).
-Entrance into the medical colleges is based on merit under the guidelines of PMC.
-Both the academic performance at the Higher Secondary School Certificate (HSSC) (grades 11–12) and an entrance test like NMDCAT determine eligibility to enter most of the medical colleges.
+They however have to be recognized after meeting a set criteria by a central regulatory authority called Pakistan Medical and Dental Council (PMDC) and by Higher Education Commission (Pakistan).
+Admission to the medical colleges is based on merit under the guidelines of PMDC.
+Both the academic performance at the Higher Secondary School Certificate (HSSC) (grades 11–12) and an entrance test like MDCAT determine eligibility for admission to most of the medical colleges.

 Admission process

 To get admission into any government medical college, the weightage is determined by the provincial or federal government.
-A minimum weightage of 50% should be given to the NMDCAT.
+A minimum weightage of 50% should be given to the MDCAT.
 In order to get admission into any private medical college, the following weightage is used: